khtodod/khtodod/README.md

 # Hi there, I'm Tod-Od Khurelbaatar! 👋

-I'm a passionate web developer with 6 years of experience.
-I specialize in creating dynamic and beautiful web applications using a variety of modern technologies.
+I'm a web developer with 6 years of experience.

 ## 🛠️ My Tech Stack